 About the Committee

-The Committee on Graduate Programs shall consist of six elected faculty members, the Associate Chair of the Faculty, two graduate student members, and ex officiis, the Dean for Graduate Education, the Vice President for Research, and the Registrar (or their designated representatives).
-The Chair of the Faculty shall appoint the Chair of the Committee from the group consisting of the six elected faculty members.
-The Chair of the Committee and the Dean for Graduate Education shall jointly appoint one departmental or program graduate administrator to the committee.
+The Committee on Graduate Programs shall consist of six elected faculty members, the Associate Chair of the Faculty, two graduate student members, and the following ex officio voting members and/or their designees: the Vice Chancellor, the Vice President for Research, and the Registrar.
+The Chair of the Committee and the Vice Chancellor shall jointly appoint one departmental or program graduate administrator to the committee.

 The Committee shall exercise general oversight of graduate educational programs and of graduate student policies.